elnkosc/cryptrade/readme.md

   -a TRADE_AMOUNT, --amount TRADE_AMOUNT
                         Initial amount to start trading with (btc>=0.001, eth>=0.01, xrp>=1, ltc=0.1).
+  -ph HIGH_PRICE, --high_price HIGH_PRICE
+                        Do not buy higher than this price.
+  -pl LOW_PRICE, --low_price LOW_PRICE
+                        Do not sell lower than this price.
 ~~~~

 Make sure you provide your credentials (API key & secret) before using it.
 They should be stored in a json file like: